Athena (wrestler): All Elite Wrestling / Return to ROH (2022–present)

 On February 17, 2025, Athena hit a new landmark as Ring of Honor Women's World Champion, passing the 800-day mark as champion.
 Athena made her return to AEW programming on the March 29 episode of Collision, where she confronted the reigning TBS Champion Mercedes Moné.
 Later in the episode, Athena announced her entry into the women's bracket of the Owen Hart Cup, a tournament where the winner will receive an AEW Women's World Championship match at All In.
 During the tournament, Athena defeated Harley Cameron in the quarter-final on the April 12 episode of Collision, but was eliminated in the semi-finals by Moné at Spring BreakThru on April 16.
 On May 29, 2025, Athena hit another milestone as ROH Women's World Champion by hitting 900 days as champion.
 On July 12 at All In, Athena entered and won the women's Casino Gauntlet match to earn a shot at the AEW Women's World Championship at any time she wants.
 On the July 31 episode of Collision, Athena invoked her guaranteed title shot against the reigning AEW Women's World Champion "Timeless" Toni Storm for Forbidden Door on August 24, where she failed to win.
 On September 5, 2025, Athena hit a fourth Milestone as ROH Women's World Champion by hitting 1000-days as champion.
+At Worlds End on December 27, Athena and Mercedes Moné unsuccessfully challenged the Babes of Wrath (Harley Cameron and Willow Nightingale) for the AEW Women's World Tag Team Championship.

+At Supercard of Honor on May 15, 2026, Athena successfully defended her title against five other women in the first-ever women's Survival of the Fittest match.
+Athena then entered her third Owen Hart Cup, where she defeated Mina Shirakawa at Double or Nothing on May 24 in the quarter-final, but was eliminated by her protege Maya World in the semi-final on the June 20 episode of Collision.

-World Wonder Ring Stardom (2025–present)
+World Wonder Ring Stardom (2025–2026)

 Athena made her debut for World Wonder Ring Stardom at Stardom New Year Dream on January 3, 2025, where she teamed with Thekla to defeat Mina Shirakawa and Tay Melo.
 Two nights later at Wrestle Dynasty, Athena represented Ring of Honor in the International Women's Cup four-way match, but failed to win after Thekla interfered.
 On January 13 at Stardom New Year Stars in Korakuen Hall, Athena successfully defended her ROH Women's World Championship against Thekla.
+Athena returned to Stardom At Stardom American Dream 2026 on April 17, 2026, defeating Rina.

+New Japan Pro-Wrestling (2026)

+On February 27, 2026 at The New Beginning USA, Athena made her New Japan Pro-Wrestling (NJPW) debut, unsuccessfully challenging Syuri for the IWGP Women's Championship.